 Actions: Stand in a narrow T stance, much like the picture

-- If long mezzo tempo parry + stoccota + R retire using half turn
+- If long mezzo tempo parry + stoccata + R retire using half turn.

 Day 1 Sword and Dagger:

-- Stoccota under dagger and right slope step
+- Stoccata under dagger and right slope step.

-- Dagger parry down and left, thrust stoccota
+- Dagger parry down and left, thrust stoccata.

-- Parry stoccota with dagger and thrust imbroccota with right side step
+- Parry stoccata with dagger and thrust imbroccota with right side step.

-- Break stoccota left with sword (What to use?
-Guardia De Flancia Chingere Porto Deferro something?) and body void with a right slope paced step
+- Break stoccata left with sword and body void with a right slope paced step.

-- Left pass step with dagger straight, defend a Riversa with Guardia Alicorno, attacking in Prima using imbruccata
+- Left pass step with dagger straight, defend a riversa with guardia

-- All stoccota’s under sword, and imbroccota over sword are defended with a beat using a straight arm out and left.
+- All stoccata’s under sword, and imbroccota over sword are defended with a beat using a straight arm out and left.

 - Imbroccota coming from under an offered riverso; break it to the right and retire right foot then follow with riverso.

-- Defend stoccota with a left beat (not saying if this is a sword or dagger.
+- Defend stoccata with a left beat (not saying if this is a sword or dagger.
 One point Saviolo makes is to always defend with the dagger.
-Here, he indicates that there may be a re-enforced beat using the sword and dagger together
+Here, he indicates that there may be a re-enforced beat using the sword and dagger together.

 The next actions are a mirror of the previous ones.